brainbytes/docker-compose-wordpress/README.md

 On Window:

 Download [here](https://docs.docker.com/docker-for-windows/) and be sure to read about the prerequisites.
+Can't get it working?
+Try running [this PowerShell script](https://github.com/Microsoft/Virtualization-Documentation/tree/master/windows-server-container-tools/Debug-ContainerHost) to diagnose common issues.

 On MacOS: